MaksymekM/MaksymekM/README.md

 - 👋 Hi, I’m @MaksymekM
 - 👀 I’m interested in Software Testing, Crypto and road trips
-- 🌱 I’m currently learning Software Testing
+- 🌱 I'm constantly improving my knowledge of Software testing.
+Also I am learning JavaScript.
 - 💞️ I’m working as as QA Engineer
 - 📫 You can reach me via email: malgiwski@gmail.com